uwescience/git-intermediate/git-review.md

 18. What is `master`?

+19. What is a branch?

 19. What is the difference between adding and committing?

 20. What is the difference between pulling and fetching?

+21. What is the difference between cloning and forking?

 21. What  is `HEAD`?